amoghranavade/Founder-Investor-Connection-Website/README.md

 6--> Disable by `firebase hosting:disable`

-## If already deployed earlier and then disabled, simply follow from step 4 & 5 to deploy again
+# If already deployed earlier and then disabled, simply follow step 4 & 5 to deploy again.